Kosciuszko National Park: History

 Multiple Aboriginal groups in the southern part of NSW gathered in the Australian Alps Bioregion in the summer on an annual pilgrimage to the Bogong and Snowy Mountains.
-Here, the men participated in a feast of bogong moths (Agrotis infusa) that were found on the rocky outcrops of the mountains.
+Here, the men participated in a feast of Bogong moths (Agrotis infusa) that were found on the rocky outcrops of the mountains.

-The area was explored by Europeans in 1835, and in 1840, Edmund Strzelecki ascended Mount Kosciuszko and renamed it after a Polish patriot and military leader Tadeusz Kościuszko.
+The area was explored by Europeans in 1835, and in 1840, Edmund Strzelecki ascended Mount Kosciuszko and renamed it for Polish patriot and military leader Tadeusz Kościuszko.
 High-country stockmen followed, using the Snowy Mountains for grazing during the summer months.
-Banjo Paterson's famous poem The Man From Snowy River recalls this era.
+Banjo Paterson's poem The Man From Snowy River recalls this era.
 The cattle graziers have left a legacy of mountain huts scattered across the area.
 Today these huts are maintained by the National Parks and Wildlife Service or volunteer organisations like the Kosciuszko Huts Association.
 In the 19th century, gold was mined on the high plains near Kiandra.
 At its height, this community had a population of about 4,000 people, and ran 14 hotels.
 It was here that Skiing in Australia commenced around 1861.
 Since the last resident left in 1974, Kiandra has become a ghost town of ruins and abandoned diggings.
 In the 20th century, the focus of Skiing in New South Wales shifted south closer to the Kosciuszko Main Range.

 The Kosciuszko National Park came into existence as the National Chase Snowy Mountains on 5 December 1906.
 In April 1944, following the passage of the Kosciusko State Park Act, the Kosciusko State Park was proclaimed.
 It then became the Kosciuszko National Park in 1967.
 The name was misspelt as Kosciusko until 1997.

 The construction of the Snowy Mountains Scheme between 1949 and 1974 saw much of the area explored, brought improvements to roads and resulted in the construction of several dams and tunnels across the park in one of the world's largest engineering achievements.

-In 2022, a large section of the mountains became red.
+In December 2024, bushwalker Hadi Nazar went missing in the park.
+He was lost for 14 days, surviving on berries, water from creeks and two muesli bars found in a hut.